MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/wsus-maintenance-guide.md

 1. Reinstall WSUS with a fresh database.
 There are a number of caveats related to this, including length of initial sync, and full client scans against SUSDB, versus differential scans.

 2. Ensure you have a [backup](#back-up-the-wsus-database) of the SUSDB database, then run a [reindex](#reindex-the-wsus-database).
-When that completes, run the following SQL Server Management Studio or SQL Server Management Studio Express.
-After this finishes, follow all of the above instructions for running maintenance.
-This last step is necessary because the stored procedure here only removes unused updates and update revisions.
+When that completes, run the following script in SQL Server Management Studio or SQL Server Management Studio Express.
+After it finishes, follow all of the above instructions for running maintenance.
+This last step is necessary because the `spDeleteUpdate` stored procedure only removes unused updates and update revisions.

     ```sql
     DECLARE @var1 INT